serverless/status/README.md

 <br>
 <br>

 **Serverless Status** ⎯⎯⎯ The Serverless Status Page, powered by [Serverless Cloud](https://serverless.com/cloud).
-You can see a live demo and follow up on the status of all Serverless, Inc's services at [status.serverless.com](https://status.serverless.com).
+You can see a live demo [at this link](https://magical-package-m2777.cloud.serverless.com/).

 To get started, make sure the Serverless Cloud CLI is installed...